 Attract butterflies to your garden with asters

-The star-shaped asters offered in garden centers are bright purple, pink, or blue with yellow centers and rows of delicate, narrow petals.
-They are great in containers or in your garden and are irresistible to bees and butterflies.
+The star-shaped asters sold in garden centers are bright purple, pink, or blue with yellow centers and rows of delicate, narrow petals.
+They are great in containers or in your garden, and are irresistible to bees and butterflies.

 Add a splash of color to hanging pots with pansies

 Pansies, the autumn flowers with cheerful little faces, are cool-weather plants that are among the first sold in the spring and fall.
 They come in white, yellow, peach, blue, dark red, and bicolor.
 Pansies are easy to grow and add a splash of color to containers, hanging pots, and your garden as edging or bedding plants.
 They are perfect for beginning gardeners.

 Pansies are perennials that are often grown as annuals.
 They are best planted in the early spring and fall in cool regions, and as late fall and winter plants in warm regions.
 They like full sun but need to be protected with part shade in warm regions.

 Pansies thrive in fertile, well-draining soil that is rich in organic matter.
 They need to be watered consistently and deadheaded to keep them blooming.
 To grow them as perennials, add a layer of mulch that will shelter their roots in the cold weather and help them winter over.

 Celosia flowers have been said to look like something out of a Dr. Seuss book!
 Wool flower, cockscomb, dragon’s breath, and wheat celosia are some of the fanciful names for different species of these flowers, each of which has a unique form.
 They add brilliant spots of red, orange, yellow, pink, or purple to your late summer and fall garden, and their striking shapes make them excellent accent plants for your flower beds or containers.